dodobird181/sam-bot/README.md

 This project is distributed under the [MIT License](https://github.com/dodobird181/sam-bot/blob/main/LICENSE.txt).

 ## Acknowledgements
 I am grateful to [Dina Shoham](https://github.com/dina-shoham) for setting me off in the right direction early-on in the project.
+I am also grateful to [Avery Suzuki](https://averysuzuki.com/biography%2Fcv) for the his help with GPT prompt engineering.